-With the rise in high-deductible health plans—as well the Triple Aim-backed push for more patient-centered care—patients are taking a much more active role in their healthcare decisions.
+With the rise in high-deductible health plans—as well as the push for more patient-centered care—patients are taking a much more active role in their healthcare decisions.
 As a result, they’re displaying many more consumer-like behaviors, including:

 With all of that in mind, savvy providers would be wise to establish processes for optimizing their online presence, upping their value proposition, and improving the patient experience—in the clinic, between sessions, and after discharge—to keep these patient-consumers connected, engaged, willing to return, and eager to share their positive experience with their social networks.
 Small practices may be able to provide this level of one-on-one attention in the form of exceptional clinical care plus:

 But, mid- to large-sized clinics—or any clinic experiencing higher levels of growth—should consider adopting technology to help automate these tasks.
 That’s where PRM software—an adaptation of the customer relationship management (CRM) software many organizations outside of the healthcare space use to build and maintain relationships with their customers—comes into the picture.
 It can be an incredibly powerful tool—if you select the right tool, that is.
 To that end, be sure that your PRM software:

 - enables you to monitor the patient experience and act on feedback in real-time, and

 - seamlessly integrates with your EMR, so that the systems can work together to ensure none of your patients fall through the cracks.